The opposition to smart meters in Arizona

 While we understand that some commenters believe that the FCC guidelines are inadequate or out-of-date, it is not within our purview to stray from those federally mandated guidelines.

-The FCC guidelines do not appear to be “mandated” and there is no federal preemption of state’s rights to set more restrictive radiation standards, so the Commission could probably have put restrictions on smart meters if it wanted to.
+The FCC guidelines do not appear to be "mandated" and there is no federal preemption of state's rights to set more restrictive radiation standards, so the Commission could probably have put restrictions on smart meters if it wanted to.
+And the FCC guidelines were themselves basically worthless, produced by yet another agency captured by the industry it supposedly regulates.

 We had hoped to get a right to opt-out for everybody living in Arizona, regardless of the type of meter (wireless, PLC, more-or-less "smart"), but we got none of that.
 It was still up to each utility whether they would allow it.
 The larger utilities were savvy enough to realize that allowing people to opt-out can protect them against future lawsuits once the science is firmer and generally accepted.
 The co-ops did not see it that way.